manvithapula/manvithapula/README.md

 <h1 align="center">hi</h1>
-<h3 align="center"> I'm Manvitha a computer science student.
+<h3 align="center"> I'm Manvitha, a computer science student.
 I spend more time fixing the bugs than writing the code.
 Through my coursework, projects, and co-curricular activities, I have gained a foundational knowledge in the field and am eager to explore new opportunities and challenges.</h3>

 - 🌱 I’m currently learning **JavaScript**